Zara Tindall: Charity work

-Tindall frequently supports and attends events for various charitable causes, mainly revolving around spinal injuries, equestrianism, and children's causes.
-In 2005, she auctioned one of her evening gowns, worn at the London premiere of the film Seabiscuit, to raise money for tsunami relief.
-She also undertook a visit to New Zealand in her role as patron of The Catwalk Trust.
-From 1998 to 2005, she served as the president of Club 16–24, a group which encourages young people to take an interest in horse racing.
-She is associated with Inspire, a Salisbury-based medical research charity which helps to improve the quality of life of people with spinal cord injuries.
-She is patron of Lucy Air Ambulance for Children, which is the UK's first dedicated air transfer service to fly critically ill infants and children to hospitals for urgent care.
+Tindall frequently supports and attends events for a range of charitable causes, particularly those connected with spinal injuries, equestrianism, and children's welfare.
+In 2005, she auctioned an evening gown worn at the London premiere of the film Seabiscuit to raise funds for tsunami relief.
+She later undertook a visit to New Zealand in her role as patron of The Catwalk Trust.
+From 1998 to 2005, she served as president of Club 16–24, an organisation that encourages young people to take an interest in horse racing.
+She is associated with Inspire, a Salisbury‑based medical research charity that supports people with spinal cord injuries, and is patron of Lucy Air Ambulance for Children, the UK's first dedicated air transfer service for critically ill infants and children.

-Tindall has appeared at events for The Caudwell Charitable Trust, which targets children with special needs, disabilities and serious illnesses.
-In 2006, she took part in a special charity day for Cantor Index, 658 of whose staff were killed in the 11 September 2001 attacks.
-In 2007, she became patron of the Mark Davies Injured Riders Fund.
-To help with Sport Relief 2008 she posed for a portrait by artist Jack Vettriano.
-In 2009, she attended a celebrity poker tournament in Monaco in aid of Darfur, Sudan.
-In October 2010, she attended a celebrity poker tournament in London, in aid of Cancer Research UK, of which she is patron.
-In 2011, she auctioned another evening gown in aide of the Christchurch earthquake appeal, raising £22,000.
-In 2013, she visited the Stroud Maternity Ward to celebrate their 60th anniversary.
-In 2014, Tindall lent her support to the #bringbackourgirls campaign.
-In April 2020, Tindall participated in an Equestrian Relief initiative to provide increased personal protective equipment for National Health Service workers.
+Tindall has appeared at events for The Caudwell Charitable Trust, which supports children with special needs, disabilities, and serious illnesses.
+In 2006, she took part in a charity day for Cantor Index, 658 of whose employees were killed in the September 11 attacks.
+The following year, she became patron of the Mark Davies Injured Riders Fund.
+For Sport Relief 2008, she posed for a portrait by the artist Jack Vettriano.
+In 2009, she attended a celebrity poker tournament in Monaco in aid of Darfur, Sudan, and in October 2010 she attended a similar event in London in aid of Cancer Research UK, of which she is patron.
+In 2011, she auctioned another evening gown in aid of the Christchurch earthquake appeal, raising £22,000.
+In 2013, she visited Stroud Maternity Ward to mark its 60th anniversary, and in 2014 she lent her support to the #bringbackourgirls campaign.
+In April 2020, Tindall participated in the Equestrian Relief initiative to help provide additional personal protective equipment for National Health Service workers.